Los Angeles Rams vs. Green Bay Packers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Packers stats and trends

-- Green Bay is 4-1 against the spread and 4-1 overall when the team amasses over 346.9 yards.
+- When Green Bay picks up over 346.9 yards, the team is 4-1 against the spread and 4-1 overall.

-- This season the Packers have nine turnovers, five fewer than the Rams have takeaways (14).

 Home and road insights

-- Green Bay is 4-0 against the spread, and 4-0 overall, at home this year.
+- At home this year, Green Bay is unbeaten against the spread, and 4-0 overall.

-- This season, in four home games, Green Bay has hit the over once.
+- In four home games this season, Green Bay has hit the over once.

-- Los Angeles is 4-1 overall, with two wins against the spread, away from home.
+- In away games, Los Angeles has two wins against the spread and is 4-1 overall.

-- The Rams have two wins ATS (2-3) as 1.5-point favorites or more on the road.
+- The Rams have two wins ATS (2-3) away from home as 2.5-point favorites or more.

-- This season, in five road games, Los Angeles has gone over the total twice.

 Powered by Data Skrive.